 - Turn the heat down to low and simmer for about 20 minutes.
 Turn the stove off and using a handheld blender puree the soup

 Optional: Stir a spoonful of single soya cream into the soup to make it creamier.
-Serve immediately with a slice of warm bread.
+Serve immediately in a soup bowl with a slice of warm bread.

 Red Lentil Soup